chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 type of the corresponding formal argument, if the formal’s intent is ``param``, ``in``, ``const in``, or an abstract intent (:ref:`Abstract_Intents`) with the semantics of ``in`` or ``const in``.
+These coercions are available among built-in types as described in :ref:`Implicit_Conversion_for_Primitive_Types`.

-Additionally, the formal argument is considered to apply - without making a copy of the actual argument - when the actual type is a subtype of the formal type.
+Additionally, an implicit conversion occurs when the actual type is a subtype of the formal type.
 This rule applies to ``in``, ``const in``, ``const ref``, and ``type`` intent formals and includes generic formal types.
 See:ref:`Subtype_Arg_Conversions`.

 Implicit conversions are not applied for actual arguments passed to ``ref`` formal arguments.

    *Open issue*.

-   Subtype conversions are not yet implemented for formals with ``const ref`` intent.
-However this feature is planned.
+   For the ``const ref`` intent, subtype conversions can be allowed while keeping the ``const ref`` formal referring to the original actual argument's value.
+However, this feature is still under discussion.

    *Open issue*.